 This Winter wilderness experience will take you on an exciting week long journey where you can hope to encounter one of the largest marine mammals on earth - the killer whale, explore magical ice-clad volcanic landscapes, frozen waterfalls and towering glaciers with the possibility of observing the incredible ghostly night shows of the Northern Lights (Aurora borealis).
 For those keen to extend their adventure an extra day, we can take you on a thrilling Dog Sledding trip

 A comfortable and traditional Icelandic hotel in the centre of Reykjavik provides an ideal start and end point for this experience.
-Whale watching opportunities will be sought aboard small boats in both Reykjavik and Grundarfjordur, accompanied by knowledgeable and enthusiastic guides.
-The most likely sightings from Reykjavik during the winter months are of humpbacks, orcas, white-beaked dolphins and harbor porpoises.
-Meanwhile, further north on the Snæfellsnes Peninsula, you will seek out orcas, which for the past few winters have been seen in very large numbers in and around Grundarfjörður, as schools of herring frequent the waters here at this time.
-Orcas have been known to be spotted from the shore here, but by taking to the water yourself, you can help for even closer encounters.
+Whale watching opportunities will be sought aboard small boats in both Reykjavik and Ólafsvík, accompanied by knowledgeable and enthusiastic guides.
+The most likely sightings from Reykjavik during the winter months are of humpbacks, orcas, white-beaked dolphins and harbour porpoises.
+Meanwhile, further north on the Snæfellsnes Peninsula, you will seek out orcas and sperm whales.
+Late winter, spring and early summer are the most likely time to see them.
+Other species including minke, humpback and pilot whales are also seen here, but usually later in teh summer and Autumn.

 Come nightfall, we will take you in search of the Northern Lights on at least three nights to areas free from the interference of artificial light.
 One of these nights will be spent in a remote countryside hotel, boasting fantastic views of the nearby glacier and mountain peaks - a great location from which to observe the Northern Lights should they appear.

 Amidst the excitement of chasing the Northern Lights and surveying the icy waters for whales, we will take you to explore some of Iceland's dramatic volcanic landscapes, which during the winter months look truly magical, enrobed in snow and ice.
-Taking to a 'super jeep', with extra wide tires for enhanced off road capacity, you will visit the spectacular 32 metre high Gulfoss waterfall; the famous Geysir hot springs; and Thingvellir National Park where you can witness one of the only two tectonic rift valleys in the world.
+You will visit the spectacular 32 metre high Gulfoss waterfall, the famous Geysir hot springs, Faxi waterfall, Hveragerði and Thingvellir National Park where you can witness one of the only two tectonic rift valleys in the world.

 You will explore the beautiful black beaches, observe extraordinary glaciers, feel the force of thundering waterfalls, go in search of whales and witness the Eyjafjallajokull volcano, infamous for being responsible for the halt to 2010 air travel.